jafingerhut/core.btree-vector/doc/intro.md

 The case H1 > H2 is handled similarly -- it is simply the "mirror image" of the case H1 < H2.

-If R2 has less than B children, create a new left child node R2.
+If R2 has less than B children, create a new left child node of R2.
 If H1 = H2-1, then make R1 the new left child of R2.
-If H1 < H2-1, then
+If H1 < H2-1,
-make a path containing (H2-1-H1) new nodes, the first of which is the new left child of R2, and the last of which is the parent of R1.
+then make a path containing (H2-1-H1) new nodes, the first of which is the new left child of R2, and the last of which is the parent of R1.
 This will cause the resulting tree to have all leaves at the same depth.

 If R2 has B children, then make a new root node R3 with right child R2, and left child a path of (H2-H1) nodes, the last of which is a